tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 ...
 ```
-I&#8217;ve added a SpecFlow Feature File to the project and I can write all of the scenarios for the feature.
+I've added a SpecFlow Feature File to the project and I can write all of the scenarios for the feature.
 After saving it, I can run the Nunit GUI and see a series of new, inconclusive tests, each named after the Scenario name I provided in the Feature File.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/SpecFlow/NunitInconclusive.png" title="Inconclusive tests in Nunit GUI" /><br /> Inconclusive tests in Nunit GUI